 Calendars are great.
 At work, my life revolves around the calendar.
 At home, we use them to coordinate schedules and plan out our weekends.
 They’re easy to use and are a staple in coordination.

 However, they have their limits.
-What if I want more control out of my calendar?
-I want to invite my friends, but only the first 5 who respond (maybe I like to play mind games.
+What if I want to invite my friends, but only the first 5 who respond (maybe I like to play mind games.
 Or maybe its for normal reasons, like a sports team).
 Maybe I’d like to enter a team for a season, but don’t have a set roster, but instead have a large pool of half-committed, kinda-interested friends.

 These are the scenarios where the traditional calendar falls short.
 It lacks granular controls, like the maximum number of people for a given date, or the ability to quickly see in advance when you’ll need to recruit more people.
-That’s why Tendee was built, to help with these scenarios.
-It super-charges your calendar with granular controls like capacity limits, waitlists and a holistic view so you know when to recruit those extra folks when you need them.
+That’s why Tendee was built.
+It adds capacity limits, waitlists and a holistic view so you know when to recruit those extra folks.

 It’s easy to get started, simply: